- Elegant body

 A potent V-6 and standard all-wheel drive ensure that the 2020 Audi A7 handles and accelerates exceptionally well.

-The 2020 Audi A7 comes in just one configuration, at least for now.
-The turbocharged 3.0-liter V-6 underhood doles 335 horsepower to all four wheels through a 7-speed dual-clutch transmission for brisk acceleration.
+The 2020 Audi A7 comes with a turbocharged 3.0-liter V-6 underhood that doles 335 hp to all four wheels through a 7-speed dual-clutch transmission for brisk acceleration.
 Paired with sticky tires and well-weighted steering, the car is a confident, capable handler, even if it’s short on sports car fun.

 Standard all-wheel drive includes a rear-biased 40/60 torque split, though 80 percent of the power can go forward in slippery situations.
 Drivers in cold climates will want to consider winter tires, especially with the summer tires that can be included with option packages.